You are here: Home General Music

 How do I sign my child up?

-Music is a mandatory class for all elementary students.
+Music is a required class for all elementary students.
 There is no need to sign up for the class.
 Home school students who wish to join will need to sign up in the school office.